NusDivad/Crypto-Accelerator/README.md

 # Goonlock
-Cryptographic Acceleration Module for FPGA
+A Cryptographic Acceleration and Protocoled Wireless Communication Module for FPGA

-This is the basis version of our website, featuring the details of our masterpiece - Le Goon Lock - as well as the core itself in the linked github repo above.
+This is the prototype for our website, which will feature the details of our masterpiece - Le Goon Lock - as well as the core itself in the linked github repo above.